The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

-This type of decay estimate for curvatures, e.g. Schoen's curvature estimate \cite{Schoen}, has been used a lot in the study of minimal surfaces.
-However, it is not so direct to derive such a decay estimate in our setting.
-This is possibly due to the lack of a Simons type equality for the curvature form $|A|^2$ in semilinear elliptic equations.
-Hence an indirect approach is taken in this paper.
+The formulation of Sternberg-Zumbrun on the stability condition for semilinear equations is quite similar to the one for minimal hypersurfaces.
+Hence it is natural to search for an inequality for the curvature type term $|B|^2$ (see \eqref{Sternberg-Z}), corresponding to the Simons inequality for the second fundamental form of minimal hypersurfaces.
+However, as far as the author knows, this goal has not been achieved yet.

+Instead, in this paper we give a proof of Theorem \ref{thm curvature decay} by a contradiction and blow up method.
 First, we use the blow up method (more precisely, the doubling lemma of Pol\'{a}cik-Quittner-Souplet \cite{Polacik-Q-S}) to reduce the estimate to some uniform estimates in the corresponding singular perturbation problem, that is:

 {\bf Question (CD):} {\it Consider a solution $u_\varepsilon$ to the problem